erred/w/src/ideas.md

 - **build on push:**
   remove limitation on tagged commits
-- **module proxy for go:**
-  run a private module proxy in CI cluster as a local cache
-- **container registry:**
-  run a private container registry in CI cluster as a cache for kaniko
 - **deployment for k8s services:**
   as title
-- **git server:**
-  run private git server:
-  gerrit? gitea ? gitlab? plain git?

 ##### _archlinux:_ Arch Linux on my laptop